mlcommons/inference/recommendation/dlrm/pytorch/README.md

 `--max-latency MAX_LATENCY` comma separated list of which latencies (in seconds) we try to reach in the 99 percentile (default: 0.01,0.05,0.100).

-`--samples-per-query-multistream` maximum number of (aggregated) samples per query in MultiStream scenario.
+`--samples-per-query-multistream` number of (aggregated) samples per query in MultiStream scenario (default: 8).

 `--samples-per-query-offline` maximum number of (aggregated) samples per query in Offline scenario.